Edmond de Rothschild Foundation (Israel): The Foundation Operation Fields

-The Edmond de Rothschild Partnerships, established in 2016, strives to reduce disparity in Israeli society and to provide opportunities for youth from socio-geographic peripheries.
-The organization was set up to create one roof for youth and young adult leadership programs, with the aim of establishing the next generation of Israeli leaders based on social worldviews and humanistic principles – reducing social gaps, promoting equal opportunities, solidarity and mutual respect.
+The Edmond de Rothschild Partnerships, established in 2016, strive to reduce disparity in Israeli society and to provide opportunities for young people from socio-geographic peripheries.
+The organization was established to create one roof for youth and young adult leadership programs, with the aim of establishing the next generation of Israeli leaders based on social worldviews and humanistic principles - reducing social gaps, promoting equal opportunities, solidarity and mutual respect.

 Board of Governors

-Today, Baron Benjamin de Rothschild and his wife, Baroness Ariane de Rothschild, are involved and lead the activities of the Edmond de Rothschild Foundation (IL) in Israel.
-On 1 June 2019, Michael Kliger was appointed Deputy Chairman of the Edmond de Rothschild Foundation (IL).
+Since Baron Benjamin de Rothschild's death in 2021, his widow, Ariane de Rothschild, has led the activities of the Edmond de Rothschild Foundation (IL) in Israel.
+In June 2019, Michael Kliger was appointed Deputy Chairman of the Edmond de Rothschild Foundation (IL).

 The Board of Governors of the Foundation consists of representatives of the Rothschild family and representatives of the Board of the state.

 Donations

-The scope of donations has increased over the years, so that in 2015 the amount of donations amounted to about 32 million NIS and in 2018 the volume of donations increased to 86 million NIS.
+The scope of donations has increased over the years, so that in 2015 the amount of donations amounted to about 32 million NIS, in 2018 the volume of donations increased to 86 million NIS.
+In April 2020, the foundation donated 15 Million NIS to Fund COVID-19 research at the Hebrew University of Jerusalem.

 Agreement with the State

 In June 2018 an agreement was signed between the State of Israel, the Rothschild House and the Edmond de Rothschild Foundation (IL), according to which the parties agreed to extend the cooperation agreement between them until 2032, ten years from the end of the previous agreement period.

-As part of the agreement, the Edmond de Rothschild Foundation (IL) will contribute approximately NIS 1 billion over the next three years to promote joint national projects for the Foundation and the State of Israel in the area of higher education.
+As part of the contract, the Edmond de Rothschild Foundation (IL) agreed to contribute between NIS 750 million and NIS 1 billion over three years to promote joint national projects for the Foundation and the State of Israel in the area of higher education.

 The Caesarea Development Corporation

-The Caesarea Development Corporation acts as the agent of The Edmond de Rothschild Foundation, continues the philanthropic path of the Rothschild family.

-In the 1960's, the company was entrusted with the realization of the vision of Baron Edmond Benjamin de Rothschild to turn Caesarea into a unique settlement and center of tourism, leisure and recreation in the country by investing in the development of the land for residential, industrial and tourism purposes.
-All the proceeds are transferred to The Edmond de Rothschild Foundation.
+The Caesarea Development Corporation acts as the agent of The Edmond de Rothschild Foundation.
+In 1962, the company was entrusted with investing in the development of the land for residential, industrial and tourism purposes.
+A large portion of the proceeds are transferred to The Edmond de Rothschild Foundation.

 Caesarea Assets Corporation

-The Caesarea Assets Corporation is working to improve and realize the land and properties of the Foundation, including the Caesarea Industrial Park.

-The Caesarea Assets Corporation has set up a goal to build, rent and manage income-producing real estate in the industrial and business park in Caesarea, and over the years the company has built over 80,000 square meters of properties under its ownership.
+The Caesarea Assets Corporation is the real estate development branch of the Foundation.
+The corporation owns 150,000 square meters of property within the Caesarea Business Park and in 2023 it was developing a further 80,000 square meters of property.